 Industry guidance on applying the Default Tariff Cap

 - Default tariff cap level: 1 October 2020 to 31 March 2021.
-Includes levels for the forthcoming restricted charging period and cost allowance methodologies.
+Includes levels for the current restricted charging period and cost allowance methodologies.

 - Default tariff cap level: 1 April 2020 to 30 September 2020.
-Includes levels for current restricted charging period and cost allowance methodologies.
+Includes levels for the previous restricted charging period and cost allowance methodologies.